Agricoin/agricoincore-node/docs/services/bitcoind.md

 This method will give history of an address limited by a range of block heights by using the "start" and "end" arguments.
 The "start" value is the more recent, and greater, block height.
 The "end" value is the older, and lesser, block height.
 This feature is most useful for synchronization as previous history can be omitted.
 Furthermore for large ranges of block heights, results can be paginated by using the "from" and "to" arguments.

-If "queryMempool" is set as true (it is true by default), it will show unconfirmed transactions from the htmlcoin mempool.
+If "queryMempool" is set as true (it is true by default), it will show unconfirmed transactions from the agricoin mempool.
 However, if you specify "start" and "end", "queryMempool" is ignored and is always false.

 If "queryMempoolOnly" is set as true (it is false by default), it will show *only* unconfirmed transactions from mempool.